r99space99yt/Apolotus/README.md

 # Apolotus
-A mod add a planet
+A mod add New Solar System! and many blocks
-V Beta 0.1

 by Tweu And Collaborator: Lucas Limit (microprocessordustry DC)

 # THIS MOD ONLY PLAYABLE ON V8